 First of all, why would you want to cook oil free?
 Well let’s take a look.

-You probably already know that a whole food vegan diet is low in saturated fats, high in fibre, vitamins, minerals, antioxidants and phytonutrients, making it one of the healthiest diet options there is.
+A whole foods plant based diet is low in saturated fats, high in fibre, vitamins, minerals, antioxidants and phytonutrients, making it one of the healthiest diet options there is.

-What can lesson the health value of the diet is eating processed foods (well, right, they’re not whole foods actually, are they) and one of those processed foods is oil.
+What can reduce the health value of the diet is eating processed foods (well, right, they’re not whole foods actually, are they) and one of those processed foods is oil.

 A properly implemented plant based diet is an extremely healthy option which not only regulates wight related issues but has also managed to reverse heart disease and diabetes type 2, as well as help prevent other chronic disease, cancer, obesity, Alzheimer’s and reduce the effects of ageing and boost longevity.